 Talk to a West Palm Beach Criminal Defense Attorney

 Attempted murder is not a good way to solve domestic disputes.
-Earbuds, calling police, or asking nicely tend to produce better results.
+Earbuds, calling the police, or asking nicely tend to produce better results.
 Otherwise, you may need a West Palm Beach criminal defense attorney.
 Call The Skier Law Firm, P.A. today and we can begin preparing your defense strategy today.